 Don’t have a gap between the support post and gate that could entrap a horse’s head or neck.

-Be sure to cut away any bolts and sharp objects that stick out from fasteners or edges, as these notoriously cause injury if a horse decides to rub or tries to shortcut a corner while moving around the pasture.
+Cut away any bolts and sharp objects that stick out from fasteners or edges, as these notoriously cause injury if a horse decides to rub or tries to shortcut a corner while moving around the pasture.

 Halters, when used, should be the break-away kind in the event a horse snags it on a protrusion, post, or gate.